rhysd/vim.wasm/README.md

     since this project uses `SharedArrayBuffer` and `Atomics`.
 On Firefox or Safari, feature flags (`javascript.options.shared_memory` for Firefox) must be enabled for now.
+  - Drag&Drop file to browser tab opens the file in Vim
   - vim.wasm takes key inputs from DOM `keydown` event.
 Please disable your browser extensions which affect key inputs (incognito mode would be the best).
   - This project is very early phase of experiment.
 Only tiny features